bennoble/bennoble.github.io/_pages/research.md

 Benjamin S. Noble, Andrew Reeves, and Steven W. Webster.
 "Crime and Presidential Accountability: A Case of Racially Conditioned Issue Ownership."  *(Revise and Resubmit)*.
 [PDF](/files/papers/crime_noble_reeves_webster.pdf){: .btn--research}

+Benjamin S. Noble and Taylor N. Carlson.
+"All the Right Enemies: Elite Conspiracy Endorsement and the Lamestream Media Heuristic."

 ## Working Papers

 Benjamin S. Noble.
 "Not Our President: Congressional Representation, the President, and Negative Partisanship."

-Benjamin S. Noble and Taylor N. Carlson.
-"All the Right Enemies: Elite Conspiracy Endorsement and the Lamestream Media Heuristic"